BookmarkSciencePrrojects/gofem/README.md

 code maintenance is not penalised.
 The computational efficiency is achieved by parallel computing using message passage interface (MPI).
 Several unit tests are employed for every detail of the code and its usage aims to be comprehensive.
-Gofem depends on the Go Scientific Library (Gosl) and was developed for obtaining the results presented in a number of journal papers, including [1] and [2].
+Gofem depends on the Go Scientific Library (Gosl) and was developed for obtaining the results presented in a number of journal papers, including [1-5].